jboulanger/Analysis-of-Microscopy-Images-in-Python/README.md

 These material aims at gathering tips to analysis of microscopy images.
 We'll see how to define simple analysis workflow from the raw image to quantitative number.

+The objective is not to learn computer science, programing or even the python language but to be able to create workflows to analyse microscopy data.

 You can lunch the notebooks in binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jboulanger/Analysis-of-Microscopy-Images-in-Python/HEAD) and start interacting with the code without installing anything on your computer.